user4815162342/simple-test-framework/readme.md

 * **body** `function` Optional function body for asynchronous test.

-After testing code is completed, your test should call the finish method to indicate that it finished normally, or use the expected feature, otherwise it will not end until the test times out.
+After testing code is completed, your test should call the finish method to indicate that it finished normally, or use the finishAfter feature, otherwise it will not end until the test times out.

 After a subtest is finished, it's parent test will be notified